manojgayala/POPL1/Tutorial.md

   /
 %
 ```
 You may notice that the value of _n_ doesn't change in this example **i.e., the state of the input parameter is the same through out the scope of the function**.
 In essence, there are no side effects to this recursive example.
-Recursive functions can be used to write programs of functional programming paradigm **i.e., these kind of functions concentrate more on the mental model of the programmer rather than operational**.
-In short recursive functions express the logic of the computation without describing it's control flow and hence they find many applications in real world problems which are *model based*
+Recursive functions can be used to write programs of functional programming paradigm **i.e., these kind of functions concentrate more on the mental model of the programmer rather than operational details**.
+In short recursive functions express the logic of the computation without describing it's control flow and hence they find many applications in real world problems which are *model based*.

 ### Local functions